wdenton/.emacs.d/README.md

     $ mv .emacs .emacs.BAK
 	$ mv .emacs.d .emacs.d.BAK
 	$ git clone https://github.com/wdenton/.emacs.d.git
-	$ emacs -mm
+	$ emacs

-When you run Emacs (the `-mm` maximizes the window) it will probably spend a while downloading and installing packages.
+When you run Emacs it will probably spend a while downloading and installing packages.
 That's all right.
 When it's done, kill all of the leftover buffers you don't need.
 You'll be left with a dark full-screen Emacs that runs like mine does.

 `M-x all-praise-emacs`